aurelia-ui-toolkits/aurelia-kendoui-bridge/sample/src/installation/vendors.md

 ### Vendors

 1. Create a `vendors` folder in the root (at the same level as src or dist)
-2. Download Kendo UI Pro from the Telerik website
+2. Download KendoUI Pro from the Telerik website
 3. Extract the `js` and `styles` folder into the `vendors` folder
 4. Open `config.js` and add a path mapping
   You can do this in two ways, in the `map` and the `paths` section: